 - How are substances affecting your physical health?

 - What changes to the way you use substances, if any, would make your body happier?

 The definition of a drug is any substance that alters your brain chemistry or affects your body after being introduced to your system.
-Under that definition, we aren’t just talking about weed, alcohol, meth, xanax or molly.
-This also means caffeine (energy drinks, soda, and coffee) and sugar.
+Under that definition, we aren’t just talking about weed, alcohol, meth, coke, xanax, molly, etc. This also means caffeine (energy drinks, soda, and coffee) and sugar.

 Have you ever noticed how sugar and caffeine can get your heart racing?
 Limiting your consumption or taking a break from them can help you feel more clear-headed, grounded, and lighter.
 Stimulants can also play a role in your mental health; if you’re prone to having racing thoughts or anxiety, this might be something to stay away from.